There’s 3 types of people: Well-poisoners, Lawn-mowers, & Life-enhancers. – Walt Disney.

 What does Cheers do?

-What sort of actions happen?
+What sort of actions have happened?

-When does Cheers meet?
-And what for?
+When does Cheers meet, and what for?

 1st and 3rd week – Cheers 13, Pray & Plan: see what’s happening, pray, help if we can.
-[Wed 730pm]
+[Thu 630pm]

 Weekly during school term – Church 247, Learn & Love: encourage each other (all ages contribute).
 [Sun 4pm]